Format an External Hard Drive Without Losing Data [2024]

 Way 3.
 Format an External Hard Drive via Disk Management

-Step 1: After connecting your external hard disk, press the Windows key + X on your keyboard and select "Disk Management" from the menu that appears.
-In Disk Management, you can see a list of all connected storage devices.
-Navigate your external hard drive in the list; it will be labeled with the drive letter and its capacity.
+Step 1: To access your external hard drive on Windows, connect it to your computer and press the Windows key + X on your keyboard.
+This will open a menu where you can select "Disk Management".
+In Disk Management, you can see a list of all connected storage devices, including your external hard drive, which will be labeled with its drive letter and capacity.

 identify the external hard drive